alirezaazadi/SimpleChatroom/README.md

 ## Runnig

-`ClientRunner.java` in Client package is Client Main function.
+`ClientRunner.java` in Client package is the Client Main function.

-`ServerRunner.java` in Server package is Server Main function.
+`ServerRunner.java` in Server package is the Server Main function.

 By default, (For message passing) the server listens on port `15000` with `100` client capacity